savashn/ecewo-docs/src/content/docs/docs/authentication.md

 ---
 title: Authentication
-description: A guide in my new Starlight docs site.
+description: Documentation of ecewo - A minimal HTTP framework for C.
 ---

 ecewo offers some session management APIs for authentication and authorization: